minetest-mods-camp/comboblock/readme.txt

           and if allowed results in some strange display behaviour when viewed in game.

 Issue 2 - If you rotate a comboblock with a screwdriver type tool (lots out there), the block
-		  will always retain the propoerties of the block that was ontop.
-I haven't been able work out a fix yet as Im trying to avoid changing the screwdriver(s) code.
+		  will always retain the properties of the block that was ontop.
+I haven't been able to work out a fix yet as Im trying to avoid changing the screwdriver(s) code.

 ------------------------------------ Thanks ----------------------------------------
 Big thanks to Pithy for writting the orginal mod and the help from various people on the